-A Pom at rest, will remain at rest.
+A Pom at rest will remain at rest.
 If your Pom is panting or breathing too much while inactive, means they’re panting isn’t normal.
-If he’s excited and happy, it’s natural for him to breath more than his usual.
+If he’s excited and happy, it’s natural for him to breathe more than usual.
 Make note of his breathing patterns while he’s resting as you can see lots of useful things during this time.

 I have a Pomeranian who does pant more than normal, due to a collapsed trachea.
 I originally noticed it because, whenever he would play with his sisters and brothers, he was the first one to stop.
 He would always be panting, long after he had stopped.
 That told me to contact the vet for advice as there was a problem.

 When we all went for walks, he was always the first dog to become too tired to keep going.
 I needed to pick him up and carry him all the way home.
 Tiredness is a major reason why your Pom pants a lot.

 The Weather Can Affect Their Breathing

 I mentioned earlier that the Pomeranian breed has descended from Arctic working dogs, specifically the German Spitz breed.
 It’s the reason why Pomeranians have two coats that are dense, thick, and big.
 However, in particular weather conditions, they may have a changed breathing pattern, which might be why